He's Alive! Jesus Rises from the Dead!

 Bible Verses

-On the first day of the week, very early in the morning, the women took the spices they had prepared and went to the tomb.
-They found the stone rolled away from the tomb, but when they entered, they did not find the body of the Lord Jesus.
-While they were wondering about this, suddenly two men in clothes that gleamed like lightening stood beside them.
-In their fright the women bowed down with their faces to the ground, but the men said to them, "Why do you look for the living among the dead?
-He is not here; he has risen!
-Remember how he told you, while he was still with you in Galilee: 'The Son of Man must be delivered into the hands of sinful men, be crucified and on the third day be raised again.'"
+But on the first day of the week, at early dawn, they came to the tomb, bringing the spices which they had prepared.
+They found the stone rolled away from the tomb.
+They entered in, and did not find the body of the Lord Jesus.
+It happened, while they were greatly perplexed about this, look, two men stood by them in dazzling clothing.
+Becoming terrified, they bowed their faces down to the earth.
+They said to them, "Why do you seek the living among the dead?
+He is not here, but is risen.
+Remember what he told you when he was still in Galilee, saying that the Son of Man must be delivered up into the hands of sinful men, and be crucified, and the third day rise again?"

 Then they remembered his words.
-When they came back from the tomb, they told all these things to the Eleven and to all the others.
-It was Mary Magdalene, Joanna, Mary the mother of James, and the others with them who told this to the apostles.
-But they did not believe the women, because their words seemed to them like nonsense.
-Peter, however, got up and ran to the tomb.
-Bending over, he saw the strips of linen lying by themselves, and he went away, wondering to himself what had happened.
+And returning from the tomb, they told all these things to the eleven and to all the rest.
+Now they were Mary Magdalene and Joanna and Mary the mother of James and the other women with them who told these things to the apostles.
+These words seemed to them to be nonsense, and they did not believe them.
+But Peter got up and ran to the tomb.
+Stooping and looking in, he saw the strips of linen by themselves, and he departed to his home, wondering what had happened.

 Luke 24:1-12